zepgram/magento-dotenv/README.md

 # Magento Dotenv

 Simple autoloader to integrate Symfony Dotenv component to Magento2.
-The implementation is available under magento root project via ``app/dotenv.php``.
+The implementation can be found under path ``app/dotenv.php`` and can be configured safely for your needs.

 # Installation